dual-universe/lua-examples/readme.md

 Thus you will find in the examples folder Lua files named according to the convention `<slot>_<filter><index>`.

 For example:
- - `render.lua` : code for the Lua screen
+ - `render.lua` : code for the Lua screen's renderscript.
+ - `controlunit.json` : string for use with control units using the `Paste Lua configuration from clipboard` functionality in game.
  - `system_start.lua` : code for the `start` filter of the `system` slot
  - `system_update.lua`: code for the `update` filter in the `system` slot
  - `unit_tick1.lua` : code for the first `tick` filter in the `unit` slot